merchise/xotl.tools/README.txt

-Xoutil is a project intended to contains applications or tools used in Merchise's frameworks.
+Xoutil is a project intended to contains applications or tools used to setup or give support to Merchise applications.